 Breaks between Sections: If administering two Sections back-to-back, scheduled breaks are highly recommended between Sections.
 During the break, students are permitted to go to the restroom, stretch, and get a drink, if needed.
-This break should be short and no more than 15 minutes.
-If taking a break for more than 15 minutes, Student Testing Tickets should be collected and students should exit TestNav.

 Frequent breaks: Frequent breaks may be offered to any student as an administration consideration.
 Refer to MSDE policy in Appendix C.